rodolfomayora/rodolfomayora/README.md

 - Hosting: Hostinger
 - Geolocation: Google Maps API and HTML Geolocation API

-I'm currently in the developent of web projects with ReactJS and NextJS.
-I'm very interesting in collaborating in the development of projects that require the use of ReactJS, JavaScript and Software test automation , such as:
-- Web Applications (SPA and SSR)
-- Static websites using SSG and JAMStack with NextJS
-- E-commerce through ReactJS integratins with Shoppify or Woocommerce
-- Software quality control with unit testing and integration testing with JEST, both FrontEnd and BackEnd.

-📫 How to reach me: rodolfomayora96@gmail.com

 <!---
 rodolfomayora/rodolfomayora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.